agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![Trimmomatic](./images/trimmomatic.jpg)

-Take a look at the new FASTQ files and then analyze the results using FASTQC.
+Trimmomatic will separate the data into paired and unpaired reads, just like our steps in the linux assembly above. **Ignore the unpaired reads and only used the paired read going forward.** Take a look at the new FASTQ files and then analyze the groomed and trimmed paired reads using FASTQC.

 **Question #13.
 How does the trimmed FASTQ data differ from the original FASTQ data?
 How will the trimming improve your assembly?**